madsehansen/MediocreProgramming/Material/ClassDesign/DataHolder/data_holder.md

 - For some objects it may be desirable to cache some calculations, this is OK
 - Do not hold data that can be easily calculated from other data
 - Do not hold data that couples the object to other objects that are actually external, do not force a data structure that is not naturally a part of the object
+- For objects that will exist in large numbers, rember that most fields will have a very limited range of legal values, consider using enums...

 ## Copy and move special functions